Infected Mushroom: 2018–present: IM21 Pt.1 and Monstercat albums

 On 9 March 2018, the band released IM21, Pt.1 under the label Hommega.
 It is composed of remixes of "Bust a Move", "Suliman", "Saeed", "Yamakas in space", and an acoustic live remix of "i-Wish".
 These were remixed by groups such as Bliss, No Comment, Paranormal Attack and Modulation.
 The acoustic remix of "i-Wish" was done by the band itself.

 On 30 October 2018, the band announced a new full-length album titled Head of NASA and the 2 Amish Boys.
 The album was released through Monstercat on 12 December that same year.
 There are seven tracks on the album which are mainly electronic with psytrance influences and include one hip-hop collaboration song with Israeli artist Tuna and Israeli girl band A-WA in Hebrew, Arabic and English – Lost in Space.

 In 2020, the group released their 12th album More Than Just a Name.
 It features collaborations with Astrix and Bliss.
 The track Infected Megamix features a montage of past popular Infected Mushroom songs.

 On July 7, 2022, Infected Mushroom released the single "A Cookie from Space", announced to be the first single from their 25-year anniversary album, IM25.

 In October 2023 Infected Mushroom released the single "Tirkod LaNezach" (תרקוד לנצח, lit.
 "Dance Forever") alongside the Israeli singer Omer Adam, dedicated to the victims of the Supernova music festival massacre.

+In 2025, the psytrance scene became entangled in broader entertainment-industry boycott campaigns linked to Israel's war in Gaza.
+Australia's Earth Frequency Festival dropped Infected Mushroom from its lineup following a grassroots pressure campaign, which also contributed to a wave of cancellations across the act's wider Australian tour.

+A new album called IM30 was released on January 30, 2026, following the singles "Lightweight", "What You Know You Know You Know" and "LA Beast".